 Amerisleep AS3

-Amerisleep AS3 at ~$1,015 versus Sleep Number i8 at $2,799 is a $1,784 gap.
-AS3 wins pressure relief, cooling, durability value, and simplicity.
-Sleep Number wins customization (split adjustable firmness), SleepIQ biometric tracking, and couples where each partner needs a different firmness.
-If you want a simple, proven foam mattress that outperforms at a third of the price, AS3 wins.
-If one partner needs a 25 setting and the other needs a 55, Sleep Number is the only answer.
+Amerisleep AS3 starts at around $1,049 for a queen.
+Sleep Number ComfortMode starts at roughly $1,599.
+The $500+ gap widens further up the Sleep Number lineup, reaching over $10,000 for the Climate360 flagship.
+The AS3 wins pressure relief, cooling, durability, and value.
+Sleep Number wins split-adjustable firmness per side and SleepIQ biometric tracking.
+If you want a proven foam mattress that outperforms at a lower price, AS3 wins.
+If one partner needs a 25 setting and the other needs a 75, Sleep Number is the only answer.

 Choose Amerisleep AS3 if you want:

-- Split adjustable firmness — each partner sets their own number
+- Split adjustable firmness, so each partner sets their own number independently

-- SleepIQ biometric tracking (HRV, breath rate, movement data)
+- SleepIQ biometric tracking (HRV, breath rate, movement data, daily sleep score)

-- Tech-first household willing to manage firmware and app setup
+- A tech-first household comfortable managing firmware and app updates

 Side-by-Side Specs

-Amerisleep AS3 and Sleep Number i8 represent two fundamentally different mattress philosophies.
+Amerisleep AS3 and Sleep Number represent two fundamentally different mattress philosophies.
 The AS3 is an all-foam construction where support comes from engineered foam layers.
-The i8 is an adjustable air-core system where support is air pressure you dial in via an app.
-The two overlap only in the couples market, where both brands compete for buyers who want personalization—but their approach to that problem could not be more different.
+Sleep Number is an adjustable air-core system where support is air pressure you dial in via an app.
+They compete for the couples market, but their approach differs substantially.

 |---|---|---|